JohnLoots/JohnLoots/README.md

+## 👋 Hi there !

-- 👋 Hi, My name is Johny.
+- , My name is Johny.
 - 🇿🇦 I'm from South Africa.
 - 👀 I’m interested in Games development particullarly 2D.
 - 🌱 I’m currently learning Unity economy, generics, delegates, refactoring, sticking to the SRP an the open closed principle.